gayanukabulegoda/Web-Scraping-Starter-Kit/README.md

-# Web-Scripting-Starter-Kit
+# Web-Scraping-Starter-Kit

-A repository designed to help freshers grasp the basics of web scripting.
-This kit provides simple guides and examples to build a strong foundation in web scripting.
+A repository designed to help freshers grasp the basics of web scraping.
+This kit provides simple guides and examples to build a strong foundation in web scraping.

 ## Repository Contents

-This repository includes four essential Python scripts for web scripting:
+This repository includes four essential Python scripts for web scraping:

 1. **`Web.py`**
-   This script introduces the basics of web scripting.
+   This script introduces the basics of web scraping.
 It captures and prints data from a website to the terminal.

 2. **`WebDataToExcel.py`**
    This script extracts data from a website and saves it to an Excel sheet, with two columns: Heading and Content.

 3. **`WebImgToFolder.py`**
-   This script retrieves image source paths via web scripting and downloads the images, saving them to a specified folder.
+   This script retrieves image source paths via web scraping and downloads the images, saving them to a specified folder.

 4. **`PaginatedDataSetToExcel.py`**
    This script scrapes data from a paginated site and saves it to an Excel sheet with seven separate columns, organized page by page.